DurdonaG/career_outcomes_PhD_Graduates_JHU/README.md

 ## Analysis

-Data from Coalition for the Next Generation Life Science was obtained, cleaned and examined.
+First step was obtaining Data from Coalition for the Next Generation Life Science, cleaning and examining it.
 In the following table you can see how different majors in life sciences such as Biochemistry and Molecular Biology, Biochemistry, Cellular and Molecular Biology, Biological Chemistry, Biology, Biomedical Engineering, and etc. have chosen different patways by sector such as: Academia, For-Profit, Government, Nonprofit; and by job type: Further training or education, Primarily research, Primarily teaching, Science-related, Not related to science as can be seen in the following table:

 ![](https://github.com/DurdonaG/career_outcomes_PhD_Graduates_JHU/blob/main/Images/General%20Data%20Display.png)

 # Cluster Analysis by Sector Upon Graduation #

-First analysis performed is a cluster analysis by job sector right upon graduation.
+First analysis I performed is a cluster analysis by job sector right upon graduation.
 As can be seen in the cluster analysis outcome, standarized cluster anchors are 21, 23, and 4.
 Negative standard deviation here indicates the anchor is below the mean and positive standard deviation indicate being placed above the mean.

 ![](https://github.com/DurdonaG/career_outcomes_PhD_Graduates_JHU/blob/main/Images/Screen%20Shot%202021-03-29%20at%209.40.41%20PM.png)